Sapphire Styx: Fictional character biography

 At the Princess Bar on Madripoor, Sapphire Styx is first seen witnessing Wolverine defeating Roche's gang.
 She poses as a hostage, with Wolverine scaring away her tormentor.
 Before she can kiss him, Wolverine mentions the name Dave Chapel, causing Styx to pull out a gun.
 After putting away her gun, Styx bothers Wolverine until he leaves the bar.
 Later, Styx finds Wolverine lying on the street and offers him her place to stay for the night.
 When Wolverine refuses, Styx drains his life force.
+Styx grows bored with Roche's group torturing Wolverine and leaves with them when Wolverine falls unconscious.

 Roche sends Styx after O'Donnell, owner of the Princess Bar.
-Tyger Tiger confronts Styx, who begins to drain her life force.
-However, Tyger Tiger breaks free and burns Styx's face with a beating iron.
-Tyger Tiger collapses while Styx escapes alongside the Inquisitor.
+However, she is confronted and shot by Tyger Tiger.
+After defeating the Inquisitor, Tyger Tiger battles Styx, who attempts to drain her life force.
+Tyger Tiger breaks free and uses the Inquisitor's heating iron to burn Styx's face.
+Tyger Tiger collapses while Styx flees with the Inquisitor.

-During the "Hunt for Wolverine" storyline, Sapphire Styx is seen as a member of the Femme Fatales when they attack Kitty Pryde and Psylocke.
-Styx believes that she has killed Psylocke, only to learn that she has been tricked.
+During the "Hunt for Wolverine" storyline, Sapphire Styx appears as a member of the Femme Fatales when they attack Psylocke.
+Styx captures Psylocke, stating that her spirit could keep her revitalized for years, only to learn that Psylocke has died.
+Kitty Pryde, Domino, and Jubilee catch up to Styx and learn that Psylocke has tricked her.
 In the psychic plane, Psylocke confronts Styx, whose body shatters.